proudnerds-typo3/laposta/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension allows to subscribe and unsubscribe from a single or multiple Laposta newsletters.
+This extension allows to subscribe and unsubribe from a single or multiple Laposta newsletters.
 Laposta is a newsletter service. https://laposta.nl/

 Thanks to